Lucy-Family-Institute/pace-admin/README.md

 Run the command it specifies and if successful run the following to save the current process list to be restarted when pm2 restarts

     pm2 save
+## Production - Harvest Data from Scopus

+## Production - Generate Thumbnails and harvest PDFs for publications

+## Production - Dashboard Data
+When you get to a point where publications have been reviewed and approved for a center/institute you can load data into the dashboard by running

+    make dashboard-ingest

 ## Modules